 “We all depend on this planet for survival, from the air we breath, to the water we drink.
 Even the smallest things from recycling, to raising awareness, to turning off lights or raising money for grassroots movements abroad make a difference,” says Hilary Byerly, development and communications associate for Global Greengrants Fund.

-Here are a couple of charities to check out:
+Here are a few worthy green charities to check out:

 The Conservation Fund is a nonprofit organization that has received top rankings for efficiency from review groups, such as Charity Navigator and the American Institute of Philanthropy.
 Take a look at the organization’s Web site for some of cool environmental projects you can get involved in — from researching sustainable water usage, to a program that offers tools for measuring your carbon dioxide emissions and ways to reduce your emissions.

 Global Greengrants Fund bridges the gap between those who can offer financial support and grassroots groups in developing countries that can make effective use of that support.
 While the organization relies on donations to fund the grant projects, it also depends on 120 volunteers who know the pressing and local issues.